R/The Donald: Conflict with Reddit management

 The subreddit received additional coverage on November 24, 2016, when Reddit CEO Steve Huffman admitted to editing r/The_Donald users' comments that were critical of him, in response to harassment by the community.
 On November 30, 2016, Huffman announced that sticky threads from r/The_Donald would no longer show up on r/all.
 Huffman's rules were criticized by some Redditors, including both Trump and non-Trump supporters, while others felt the sanctions did not go far enough and called upon Huffman to ban the subreddit entirely.
 While members of the subreddit claimed they were the victims of censorship, Huffman said the actions were about "banning behavior, not ideas".

 The harassment directed at Huffman by r/The_Donald users led to changes in the manner in which Reddit deals with problematic communities and users.
 Since being harassed by the community, Huffman stated that Reddit is going to start actively policing problematic users: "We're taking a different strategy now.
 We are focusing more on, like, taking care of the individual users instead of doing it at the community level which was largely our strategy before."

-In March 2017, users of r/The_Donald accused Reddit of discriminating against them when Reddit's advertising platform portrayed r/The_Donald as having 6,000,000 subscribers instead of the 385,000 displayed on the subreddit live counter available to the public.
-The Reddit Director of Communications stated that the subscriber discrepancy was a simple labeling error wherein the count for "daily unique visitors" was mistakenly labeled as "subscribers" and that the error would be partially fixed by the end of the day.

 In May 2019, former Reddit CEO Ellen Pao told Mother Jones that the subreddit should be banned for not following the site's rules.
 However, she also acknowledged that "it's hard to take down a subreddit which is driving a lot of traffic".

 Controversies

 Pizzagate conspiracy theory

 A conspiracy theory involving the Democratic Party, Hillary Clinton, John Podesta and the Comet Ping Pong pizzeria attracted attention on r/The_Donald.
 Several members of the community created the r/pizzagate subreddit which was subsequently banned by Reddit administrators for breaking site rules regarding sharing personal information of others.
-In December 2016, the subreddit gained media attention when it linked a knee injury sustained by NBA player Andrew Bogut to the conspiracy theory.
+In December 2016, the subreddit gained media attention when it linked a knee injury sustained by NBA player Andrew Bogut to the Pizzagate conspiracy theory.

 Seth Rich murder conspiracy theories

 r/The_Donald devoted a significant number of posts to the murder of Seth Rich.
 In July 2017, The Economist noted that there had been over 10,000 posts dedicated to the topic.
 The subreddit promoted the conspiracy theory that his killing was a political assassination.
 Reddit users attempted to tie the homicide to the Clinton body count conspiracy theory.
-Several members of the subreddit planned a march on Washington, D.C.
+Several members of the subreddit planned a large-scale march on Washington, D.C. later in the year.
+However, that march did not happen.